-However, smaller tanks have a restriction on the number of fish you can have, and species like Neon tetras, Pygmy Corydoras, and Danios cannot thrive in such conditions because they need to be kept in large numbers which a 5-gallon tank does not permit.
+However, smaller tanks have a restriction on the number of fish you can have, and species like Neon tetras, Pygmy Corydoras, or Zebra Danio cannot thrive in such conditions because they need to be kept in large numbers which a 5-gallon tank does not permit.

 Also, territorial fish species will become overly aggressive when they are kept in tanks without plenty of space to roam, therefore they are not an option here.

 tank easy to keep is not the size but Aquarius knowledge of what you can and cannot do.

 |Accessories cost (no need for powerful light, pump, heater)||Causes aggression|

 |Weight (you can move it around if it is needed)||Increased stress|

 Fish and Invertebrates to Consider For a 5 Gallon Fish Tank